ITbtn/cookiecutter-django-itb/docs/1-getting-started/project-generation-options.rst

     The domain name you plan to use for your project once it goes live.
     Note that it can be safely changed later on whenever you need to.

-version:
-    The version of the project at its inception.

-open_source_license:
-    A software license for the project.
-The choices are:

-    1. MIT_
-    2. BSD_
-    3. GPLv3_
-    4. `Apache Software License 2.0`_
-    5. Not open source

 timezone:
     The value to be used for the ``TIME_ZONE`` setting of the project.

-windows:
-    Indicates whether the project should be configured for development on Windows.

-editor:
-    Select an editor to use.
-The choices are:

-    1. None
-    2. PyCharm_
-    3. `VS Code`_

 use_docker:
     Indicates whether the project should be configured to use Docker_, `Docker Compose`_ and `devcontainer`_.